Thrust reversal: Propeller-driven aircraft

 Propeller-driven aircraft generate reverse thrust by changing the angle of their controllable-pitch propellers so that the propellers direct their thrust forward.
 This reverse thrust feature became available with the development of controllable-pitch propellers, which change the angle of the propeller blades to make efficient use of engine power over a wide range of conditions.
 Reverse thrust is created when the propeller pitch angle is reduced from fine to negative.
 This is called the beta position.

-Piston-engine aircraft tend not to have reverse thrust, however turboprop aircraft generally do.
+While piston-engine aircraft tend not to have reverse thrust, turboprop aircraft generally do.
 Examples include the PAC P-750 XSTOL, Cessna 208 Caravan, and Pilatus PC-6 Porter.

-One special application of reverse thrust comes in its use on multi-engine seaplanes and flying boats.
-These aircraft, when landing on water, have no conventional braking method and must rely on slaloming and/or reverse thrust, as well as the drag of the water in order to slow or stop.
-In addition, reverse thrust is often necessary for maneuvering on the water, where it is used to make tight turns or even propel the aircraft in reverse, maneuvers which may prove necessary for leaving a dock or beach.

 Jet aircraft

 On aircraft using jet engines, thrust reversal is accomplished by causing the jet blast to flow forward.
 The engine does not run or rotate in reverse; instead, thrust reversing devices are used to block the blast and redirect it forward.
 High bypass ratio engines usually reverse thrust by changing the direction of only the fan airflow, since the majority of thrust is generated by this section, as opposed to the core.
 There are three jet engine thrust reversal systems in common use: